Pilling

 Pilling is a village and civil parish within the Wyre borough of Lancashire, England.
 It is 6.5 mi north-northeast of Poulton-le-Fylde, 9.4 mi south-southwest of Lancaster and 14.5 mi northwest of Preston, in a part of the Fylde known as Over Wyre.

 The civil parish of Pilling, which includes the localities of Stake Pool, Scronkey and Eagland Hill, had a total resident population of 1,739 in 2001, increasing to 2,020 at the 2011 Census.
 Populations in the 19th century ranged from 1,281 in 1851 to 1,572 in 1871.

-Etymology
+Toponymy

 Eilert Ekwall suggests the name is Celtic, linking it with the Welsh place-name element "Pîl" (rendered as Pyl in Old English).
-This etymology would suggest the settlement started as a tidal inlet used as a harbour.
+This toponymy would suggest the settlement started as a tidal inlet used as a harbour.
 Ekwall suggested the geography of Pilling may be "accurately described as a pill".

 The name appears as Pylin in 1246 and, if the name is indeed Celtic in origin, the termination is almost certainly the same as the common Welsh diminutive suffix "-yn", giving the meaning of "small harbour or inlet".